JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part02.md

 At the very least I can keep the same parsing logic to not start completely over..

-First we need to get all the valid `A` indicies.
+First we need to get all the valid `A` indices.
 We only need to check `A`s not on the edge of the input since any on the edge could not be the center of an X.

 ```nix